tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-yomichan.md

 ### Styling

-Yomichan offers rich capabilities for styling thanks to the use of CSS.
+Rikaitan offers rich capabilities for styling thanks to the use of CSS.
 The appearance of the popup window can be changed by going to "Settings" > "Appearance" > "Configure custom CSS...".